deivid-rodriguez/byebug/README.md

 that.
 * Tracking: Keeping tracking of the different values of your variables or the different lines executed by your program.

+## Ruby Version Support

+Byebug works only for Ruby 2.0.0 or newer.
+For debugging ruby 1.9.3 or older, use [debugger][].

+Furthermore, Byebug uses the TracePoint API which was just first developed for Ruby 2.0.0.
+Since it was released, a lot of bugs directly impacting Byebug have been corrected, so for the best debugging experience, the following Ruby versions are recommended:

+* Ruby 2.0.0-p576 or higher.
+* Ruby 2.1.3 or higher.
+* Ruby 2.2.0-preview1 or higher.

 ## Install